 Choice is a motivator and requires students to be aware of their own readiness, interests and learning profiles.
 The teacher provides the choices that students can choose from, and the teacher remains responsible for crafting challenging opportunities for all students.

-Use choice across the curriculum, for example: writing topics, content writing prompts, self-selected reading, contract menus, maths problems, spelling words, product and assessment options, seating and group arrangement.
+Use choice across the curriculum, for example, writing topics, content writing prompts, self-selected reading, contract menus, maths problems, spelling words, product and assessment options, seating and group arrangement.

 Introduce differentiation slowly, for example, allow choice during reading and writing, or grouping more flexibly, and increase differentiation strategies gradually.
 Tiering lessons is often a good way to start.

 Tiering uses varied levels of tasks so students can explore ideas and use skills at a level that builds on what they know to encourage growth.
-While students work at varied degrees of difficulty on their tasks, they all explore the same essential ideas and work at different levels of thought.
+While students work at varying degrees of difficulty on their tasks, they all explore the same essential ideas and work at different levels of thought.